diegocst90/crossover/README.md

 To run the end-to-end tests we need to set the base url for our project in the file "e2e-tests/protractor-conf.js".
-In case you ran the project using Apache (Xampp or MAMP) you need to comment line 12 (the baseUrl used in node.js) and uncomment line 13 (the baseUrl used in Apache)
+In case you ran the project using Apache (Xampp or MAMP) you need to comment line 12 (the baseUrl used in node.js) and uncomment line 13 (the baseUrl used in Apache) as the following mode

 ```
 //baseUrl: 'http://localhost:8000/app/'